 Design and display

-The new iPad Air marks a pretty major change to the lineup by adopting the iPad Pro's looks to a great extent - it's got those rounded-off corners and flatter edges, making it arguably look the more modern of the two tablets.
+The iPad Air marked a pretty major change to the lineup by adopting the iPad Pro's looks to a great extent - it's got those rounded-off corners and flatter edges, making it arguably look the more modern of the two tablets.

 It also comes in a wide range of colours, comprising silver, space grey, rose gold, green, and sky blue - giving a great range of stylish options to pick from.

-The 2020 iPad, by contrast, keeps everything outwardly the same, sticking to the design that's worked for it so far and making no major changes.
+The 2021 iPad, by contrast, keeps everything outwardly the same, sticking to the design that's worked for it so far and making no major changes.
+That said, True Tone does debut on the display, so there are some subtle improvements.
 It's available in grey, silver and rose gold, like before.

-It's got a 10.2-inch Retina display, making for great picture quality and colours, too, which might be less pixel-dense than the Air but will still impress most users, we'd wager, despite the lack of True Tone.
+It's got a 10.2-inch Retina display, making for great picture quality and colours, too, which might be less pixel-dense than the Air but will still impress most users.

 Specs and hardware

-The iPad Air 2020 is a bit of a big device on the hardware front for Apple - it's the first to feature its new flagship chip, the A14 Bionic, and that makes for what should be some pretty blistering performance.
+The iPad Air 2020 was a bit of a big device on the hardware front for Apple - it was the first to feature its new flagship chip, the A14 Bionic, and that makes for some pretty blistering performance.

-With a 5 nanometer process, this is a bleeding-edge chip that should make the Air comfortable editing 4K video, handle demanding games and multitask effortlessly.
+With a 5 nanometer process, this was and remains a bleeding-edge chip that makes the Air comfortable editing 4K video, handling demanding games and multitasking effortlessly.
 It's a big leap up in power terms compared to the last Air, and also a margin more powerful than the new iPad.

-The 8th generation iPad, by contrast, uses the A12 Bionic to grab a 40% performance boost compared to the previous model, even if it'll be a tad slower than the Air's chip.
+The 9th generation iPad, by contrast, uses the A13 Bionic to grab a 20 percent performance boost compared to the previous model, even if it'll be a tad slower than the Air's chip.

-Both tablets ship with iPadOS 14 installed, bringing new functionality to the tablet OS and opening up the world of widgets for your home screen.
+Both tablets will soon ship with iPadOS 15 installed, bringing new functionality to the tablet OS and even further opening up the world of widgets for your home screen.
 They both work with Apple Pencil, too, but the iPad Air is the only one that can support the second-generation Pencil, sadly.

 Another difference comes in the charging and with data transfer - the iPad Air uses USB Type C for far more universale cable support, while the iPad sticks to Lightning for now.